 Is the parking lot full?
 Check out these other great Nature Preserves In Cincinnati.

-Hiking At The Johnson Nature Preserve
+Go For A Hike At The Johnson Nature Preserve

-Harris M. Benedict Botanical Preserve
+Venture Into The Harris M. Benedict Botanical Preserve

 The University purchased the property in the 1920s with the site’s name honoring Harris Miller Benedict, chair of the University’s Botany Department at the time of his death in 1928.
 The former name of the preserve was Hazelwood Botanical Preserve.

 The University has been carrying out botanical studies here for nearly a decade since there is a diverse collection of rare species here.
+Since the tornado, the University has been studying how the self-supporting ecosystem regenerates itself and focuses on ecological conservation.